smsohan/smsohan.github.com/source/_posts/2012-11-23-seed-data-in-a-rails-project.markdown

 1. db/seeds.rb
 2. db/migrate/2342423424_some_migration.rb

-I prefer having it in the seeds.rb whenever possible since is the obvious place for it.
+I prefer having it in the seeds.rb whenever possible since this is the obvious place for it.
 But I've often put them in migrations as well.
 There are trade-offs associated with both.

 Migrations only run once.
 This means, "double/miltiple seeding" is not a concern at all.
 So, you can write a migration with some seeding command as follows: